Philippines: Families of war on drugs victims welcome ICC probe | DW | 21.06.2021

 "If we don't keep on fighting for justice, the death of our loved ones will mean nothing," she said.

-In a 57-page report published released last week, the ICC stated that based on eye witness testimony and media reports, there was "reasonable basis to believe that the Crime Against Humanity of Murder was committed" and that "police and other government officials planned, ordered and sometimes directly perpetrated extrajudicial killings."
-The Hague-based court said it would seek a full probe.
+In a 57-page report published released last week, the ICC stated that, based on eyewitness testimony and media reports, there was "reasonable basis to believe that the Crime Against Humanity of Murder was committed" and that "police and other government officials planned, ordered and sometimes directly perpetrated extrajudicial killings."
+The Hague-based court announced that it would seek a full probe.

 In 2018, the ICC opened a preliminary investigation into crimes against humanity in the Philippines and Duterte withdrew the nation's membership from the ICC soon after.
 However, the ICC has jurisdiction for crimes committed while the Philippines was a member.

-But presidential spokesperson Harry Roque said Duterte will not cooperate with the investigation.
+But presidential spokesperson Harry Roque said Duterte would not cooperate with the investigation.

-"We do not need foreigners to investigate killings in the drug war because the legal system is working in the Philippines," said Roque.
+"We do not need foreigners to investigate killings in the drug war because the legal system is working in the Philippines," Roque said.

 It was in 2017 when Bautista's stepson David, who was 21 at the time, did not come home from work.
 His absence prompted Bautista and her husband to search for him.
 They later found his remains in the morgue of a funeral home.
 His body showed five gunshot wounds.